mit-dormcon/website/docs/funding.md

     as needed.
 Rolling events must be submitted three weeks prior to the event in order to allow sufficient time for DormCon review and potential approval.

--   No event will be funded beyond 50% of its total event budget.
+-   No event will be funded beyond 50% of its total event budget, up to a maximum of $1,750.

 -   Events must be classified into one of four categories; in general, preference will be given to events which are advertised to the entire dorm